-To connect to Recovery Manager at the command line and back up database objects, follow these steps:
+To connect to Recovery Manager at the command line and back up database objects

 1. Log in on the computer on which the option is running.
 Use a user ID with administrator privileges.
 2. From the Windows Start button menu, start a command prompt session.